MarkHedleyJones/dmenu-extended/README.md

 *Which option is best?* - Install using your package manager first - you can update dmenu at any time without breaking anything.
 If you find that searching isn't as good as it could be (e.g. on Debian) download and install from source.

-### Installing dmenu and suckless-tools from your package manager
+### Option A: Installing dmenu from your package manager
 Installation command to install dmenu on the most popular linux distributions are:

 #### Debian, Ubuntu, Linux-Mint